devleague/starfox-travel-agency/README.md

 		1. **Hard Mode**: Use javascript to make the mobile nav hide and show upon clicking the `menu_icon.svg` image in the nav.
 - **Server**
 	- Use **Browser-sync**.
-	- Utilize **gulp** for your task runner (runs the server, gulp, gulp-sass, and browser-sync).
+	- Utilize **gulp** for your task runner (gulp, gulp-sass, and browser-sync which handles serving our code).
 	- Instructions for **Gulp + Sass + Browser-sync** setup is [here](https://gist.github.com/sgnl/2937a3f5767a7f1b765c)

 ### File Structure
-After you finish setting up your environment, your file structure should look like this:
+Your file structure should look like this after you start developing:

 ```
 /layouts